bridgerbrown/python-sandbox/README.md

 # python-sandbox

-This is a sandbox for learning and writing Python code, going off the Educative course 'Python for Programmers'.
+This is a sandbox for learning and writing Python code, going off the Educative course, 'Python for Programmers'.